-During the quarter ended December 31, 2021, the Company completed its Initial Public Offering for gross proceeds of \$5,444,492, which included a partial exercise of the over-allotment option by the syndicate of agents.
+During the quarter ended December 31, 2021, the Company completed its Initial Public Offering for gross proceeds of \$5,440,292, which included a partial exercise of the over-allotment option by the syndicate of agents.

 As disclosed in the final long form prospectus dated November 19, 2021, the Company estimated the net proceeds to be received by the Company in respect of the Initial Public Offering to be \$3,467,500 to \$4,085,528.
-The actual net proceeds equaled \$3,931,686.
+The actual net proceeds equaled \$4,323,822.
 The following table illustrates the intended use of the net proceeds of the initial public offering, adjusted for the actual net proceeds of the Initial Public Offering:

-Completion of Phase 1 of the recommended exploration program on the Langmuir Project as outlined in the Caracle Report \$199,116 Completion of Phase 2 of the recommended exploration program on the Langmuir Project as outlined in the Caracle Report \$1,350,900 Estimated general and administrative expenses for 12 months \$500,000 Working Capital and General Corporate Purposes \$1,881,670
+Completion of Phase 1 of the recommended exploration program on the Langmuir Project as outlined in the Caracle Report \$199,116 Completion of Phase 2 of the recommended exploration program on the Langmuir Project as outlined in the Caracle Report \$1,350,900 Estimated general and administrative expenses for 12 months \$500,000 Working Capital and General Corporate Purposes \$2,273,806

 As at December 31, 2021, the Company had completed the Phase 1 drill program as outlined in the Caracle Report.
-The Company is working through Phase 2 of the Langmuir Project development as outlined in the Caracle Report, and expects the Phase 2 development to be completed in the second or third quarter of 2022.
-The Company has sufficient remaining funds from the IPO to complete Phase 2 and for general corporate purposes.
+The Company was working through Phase 2 of the Langmuir Project development as outlined in the Caracle Report, and expected the Phase 2 development to be completed in the second or third quarter of 2022.
+The Company had sufficient funds from the IPO to complete Phase 2 and for general corporate purposes.
+As at June 30, 2022, the Company had completed the Phase 2 drill program and had begun its Phase 3 drill program as outlined in the press release dated June 27, 2022.
+On June 15, 2022, the Company announces a flow through and charity flow through financing that closed on July 7, 2022 for a total of \$2,206,831.
+All of the proceeds of the June 15, 2022 financing will qualify as Canadian Exploration Expenditures ("CEE") and includes the Phase 3 diamond drill hole program, metallurgical test work, geophysical interpretation and other exploration activities.
+The following table illustrates the intended use of the net proceeds of the June 15, 2022 Flow Through Financing: